concept-not-found/patcom/README.md

   function maybe<T>(expected: T): Matcher<T | undefined>
   ```

   A special `Matcher` that is only valid as element of [`matchArray`](#matcharray).
-This consumes an element in the array if it matches, otherwise does nothing.
+This consumes an element in the array if it matches `expected`, otherwise does nothing.
 The unmatched element can be consumed by the next matcher.
+Similar to regular expression `?` operator.
   <details>
   <summary>Example</summary>